Capture of Saddam Hussein: Operation

 Operation Red Dawn was launched after gaining actionable intelligence identifying two likely locations of Saddam's whereabouts code-named Wolverine 1 and Wolverine 2, near the town of ad-Dawr.
-C squadron Delta Force, ISA operators under Task Force 121 and the First Brigade Combat team of the 4th ID, conducted the operation.
-The operation was named after the 1984 film of the same name starring Patrick Swayze.
-The site names of "Wolverine 1" and "Wolverine 2" are also a reference to the American insurgent group in the movie The Wolverines.
-The Forces involved in the operation consisted of approximately 600 soldiers including cavalry, artillery, aviation, engineer, and special operations forces.
+C squadron Delta Force, ISA operators under Task Force 121, and the First Brigade Combat Team of the 4th Infantry Division conducted the operation.
+The operation was named after the 1984 film Red Dawn.
+The site names "Wolverine 1" and "Wolverine 2" are also a reference to the American insurgent group in the film.
+The forces involved in the operation consisted of approximately 600 soldiers including cavalry, artillery, aviation, engineer, and special operations forces.

 The forces cleared the two objectives but initially did not find the target.
-Then, as the operators were finishing and the helicopters called in to extract them, one soldier kicked a piece of flooring to one side, exposing a spider hole; he prepared to throw a fragmentation grenade into it – in case it led to an insurgent tunnel system, when suddenly Hussein appeared.
-The Delta operator struck him with the stock of his M4 carbine and disarmed him of a Glock 18C.
+Then, as the operators were finishing and the helicopters called in to extract them, one soldier kicked a piece of flooring to one side, exposing a spider hole; he prepared to throw a grenade into it – in case it led to an insurgent tunnel system – when suddenly Saddam appeared.
+The soldier struck him with the stock of his M4 carbine and disarmed him of a Glock 18C.

-Hussein surrendered and offered no resistance; he was taken by a MH-6 Little Bird from the 160th SOAR to the Tikrit Mission Support Site where he was properly identified.
+Saddam surrendered and offered no resistance; he was taken by an MH-6 Little Bird from the 160th SOAR to the Tikrit Mission Support Site where he was properly identified.
 He was then taken in an MH-60K Blackhawk helicopter by 160th SOAR from Tikrit to Baghdad and into custody at Baghdad International Airport.
-Along with the Glock, an AK-47 and $750,000 in US bank notes were recovered from the spider hole.
+Along with the Glock, an AK-47 and $750,000 in U.S. bank notes were recovered from the spider hole.
 Two other individuals were also detained.

-There were no casualties in the operation.
+Aftermath

+After the capture of Saddam, the 4th Infantry Division's area of operations in the upper Tigris saw its "first period of real calm".
+CJTF-7 also saw IED attacks reduce by 39 percent.
+The perceived security improvements led CJTF-7 and the CPA to adopt an optimistic outlook as 2003 ended.
+CJTF-7 believed that the capture of Saddam and his money heralded the defeat of the former regime's insurgency.
+Using documents and materials captured in the operation, CJTF-7 units pursued "what they believed were the last vestiges of the former Ba'athist resistance".